Clementtt/hyde/README.md

 ![Hyde theme classes](https://f.cloud.github.com/assets/98681/1817044/e5b0ec06-6f68-11e3-83d7-acd1942797a1.png)

-To use a theme, add anyone of the available theme classes to the `<body>` element in the `default.html` layout, like so:
+To use a theme, add any one of the available theme classes to the `<body>` element in the `default.html` layout, like so:

 ```html
 <body class="theme-base-08">